Kanchan1015/Personal-Finance-Management-System/README.md

 - exchange-rate responses are not cached locally
 - Firestore sync completion is not surfaced to the user as a separate sync status
-- some parts of the architecture are still mixed, especially `TransactionHistoryViewModel`, which still manually builds its repository instead of using the same DI pattern as other modules
 - Room currently uses destructive migration fallback during development
 - instrumentation and unit test coverage is still minimal